 LIBOR Transition

-The Uptake on SOFR
+The Transition to SOFR

-Through the Alternative Reference Rates Committee (ARRC), the Federal Reserve Board and New York Federal Reserve gather over 300 institutions, including SIFMA, to work on issues including legacy transactions, implementation of robust fallback provisions, and development of term rates in support of a successful transition to alternative reference rates.
 In 2017, the ARRC issued a recommendation that the Secured Overnight Financing Rate (SOFR) would be the preferred, robust alternative to LIBOR.
 SOFR is a fully transaction-based rate, referencing the previous day’s activity in the repurchase markets.
 SOFR is based on approximately $1 trillion of daily transactions from a wide range of market participants and is administered by the New York Fed.
-SOFR is, by intent and construction, a reliable and representative indicator of market interest rates; it is published on a daily basis by the New York Fed.
-The ARRC followed this milestone with the development and publication of numerous recommendations, guidance documents, and reference materials to promote a steady progression towards a successful transition away from LIBOR in line with its Paced Transition Plan, which lays out goals and
+SOFR is, by intent and construction, a reliable and representative indicator of market interest rates; it is published daily by the New York Fed.
+The ARRC followed this milestone with the development and publication of numerous recommendations, guidance documents, and reference materials for a successful transition away from LIBOR in line with its Paced Transition Plan.

 All LIBOR Transition Content